SleepyTK/YoutubeDownloader/README.md

 ## Notes
 - This program is constantly in development and will have bugs.
-- the exe will be blocked by antivirus scanners like McAfee, so you will have to tinker a bit until I get the program certified
+- the exe might get blocked by antivirus scanners like McAfee, so you will have to tinker a bit until I get the program certified